-How we will make data available.
+How we will make data available?

-We will use specific formats for data sharing to ensure a file's preservation and re-usability (see table DMP1.1, BiUM recommended formats and Dryad recommendations).
+We will use specific formats for data sharing to ensure a file's preservation and re-usability (see table DMP1.1, BiUM recommended formats).
 In some cases, we will upload the "Original" file along with the converted file.
-For field specific standards consult https://fairsharing.org/standards/?q=